 One of our partners in this area is the Alberta Riparian Habitat Management Society, also known as “Cows and Fish”, a non-profit society striving to foster a better understanding of how improvements in grazing and other management of riparian areas can enhance landscape health and productivity, for the benefit of landowners, agricultural producers, communities and others who use and value riparian areas.

 Water Well Decommissioning

 Private water wells are a vital part of rural life so maintaining and protecting their integrity is essential.
 Kneehill County supports and promotes the Alberta Governments Water for Life Strategy and Working Well Program.
 Agriculture Services Land Care regularly offers Working Well Workshops for residents.

 Abandoned wells allow for direct access to the aquifer through rusting casings and missing caps.
 These well access points are where vermin, above-ground minerals, nutrients, animal waste, pesticides, and chemicals can directly access and contaminate the aquifers and watershed.
 There are a number of methods for decommissioning a well which can be completed by a local licensed water well drilling company.
 Currently, a maximum of $300 per well is being offered to Kneehill County ratepayers to aid in water well-decommissioning costs while funds last.
-It is operated on first-come, first-serve bases with projects subject to the approval of the Agriculture Services staff.
+It is operated on a first-come, first-serve basis with projects subject to the approval of the Agriculture Services staff.
 The Canadian Agriculture Partnership Program also offers funding for the decommissioning of abandoned water wells.

 Environmental Farm Plan

 The Environmental Farm Plan (EFP) is a voluntary, confidential, whole-farm self-assessment tool that helps producers identify their environmental risks and develop plans to increase environmental sustainability.
 EFP technicians work together with farmers committed to environmental stewardship and sustainable farm practices to create a well-rounded EFP and enhance their knowledge of best management practices.
 Recently many commodity groups and product buyers have started to require their producers to have an EFP.
 Kneehill County has a trained EFP technician available to assist producers in completing their plan.
 Contact Kneehill County or visit www.albertaefp.com.